Art

 John DeFaro Exhibits His Latest Work, No Coffee Table, at Green Space Miami

 John DeFaro is a Miami-based, self-taught queer artist whose work broaches themes of environmentalism and eco-consciousness.
-He recently won a $5000 artist grant from Green Space Miami, which commissioned artists to create works exploring the topic of power, including its “myriad dimensions, intricacies, structures, assumptions, and potential for transformative change.”
+He recently won a $5000 artist grant from Green Space Miami, which asked artists to create works exploring the topic of power, including its “myriad dimensions, intricacies, structures, assumptions, and potential for transformative change.”

 DeFaro’s resulting piece, No Coffee Table, will be on display at Green Space Miami throughout the Miami art season, with the opening reception taking place at the gallery on Thursday, November 14.
 TML spoke to DeFaro about his artistic background, the environmental focus of his work, and the creation of his latest piece.